Volodymyr-M/docs/_tabs/getting-started.md

 - To select multiple tasks on Android, hold your finger a little longer while tapping each task either in the list or in the Gantt chart.
 - On other systems click on tasks in the list or in the Gantt chart while holding _Ctrl_ or _Shift_.

-Now that the tasks are linked if you decide to update the duration of the first task (by double clicking it in the list or the Gantt chart and editing **Duration** field in **Task Properties** dialog), you can see how this change affects the schedule shifting the second task.
+Now that the tasks are linked if you decide to update the duration of the first task (by double-clicking it in the list or the Gantt chart and editing **Duration** field in **Task Properties** dialog), you can see how this change affects the schedule shifting the second task.

 ## Setting project's Name and Start Date